-Sites of tension: Transformations in Holocaust memory in Europe - origins, causes and consequences
+Sites of Tension: Transformations in Holocaust Memory in Europe: Origins, Causes and Consequences

 Abstract

-We are a team of international, interdisciplinary expert Holocaust researchers, led by Prof. Arieh Kohavi, head of the Weiss-Livnat International Center for Holocaust Research and Education at the University of Haifa.
-We propose a three-year comparative research project on the changes taking place in Holocaust memory in Germany, Hungary, Poland, France and the UK.
+Our team of international interdisciplinary Holocaust research experts, led by Prof. Arieh Kohavi, head of the Weiss-Livnat International Center for Holocaust Research and Education at the University of Haifa is proposing a three-year comparative research project on the changes taking place in Holocaust memory in France, Germany, Hungary, Poland, and the United Kingdom.

-Each of these countries bears a distinct Holocaust legacy and all five of them face contemporary political, economic and immigration-related challenges.
-The intersection of past and present is expressed in a surge in nationalism, revisions to WWII narratives including Holocaust distortion and rises in antisemitism and delegitimization of Israel (beyond the scope of legitimate political differences).
-These phenomena seem to be related, but the exact relations between them have not yet been methodically examined and require an empirical study.
-To achieve this goal, we established an Israeli-led team of international experts from five countries.
-Jointly, we will collect and compare datasets from three cultural sites:
+Each of these countries carries a distinct Holocaust legacy and all five of them face contemporary political, economic and immigration-related challenges.
+The intersection of past and present is expressed in a surge in nationalism, revisions to WWII narratives, including Holocaust distortion, and increases in antisemitism and delegitimization of Israel beyond the scope of legitimate political disagreements.
+These phenomena appear to be related, but the exact relations among them have not yet been methodically examined and thus require empirical study.
+To this end, we have we established an Israeli-led team of international experts from five countries to jointly collect and compare datasets from three cultural sources:

-1) National-political public discourses regarding WWII and Holocaust memory, independently and in conjunction with antisemitic discourses and delegitimization of the State of Israel.
-This will include an analysis of parliamentary debates and traditional media reporting on these issues in the span of a year from the start of the project.
+1) National-political public discourses regarding WWII and Holocaust memory, both independently and in conjunction with anti-Semitic discourses and delegitimization of the state of Israel.
+This will include an analysis of parliamentary debates and traditional media reporting on these issues over the course of one year from the start of the project.

-2) Attitudes of Holocaust educators on Teaching and Learning about the Holocaust.
-We will use an innovative comparative Holocaust Education Attitude scale which we developed and validated, supplemented by in-depth interviews with teachers from each country.
+2) Attitudes of Holocaust educators on teaching and learning about the Holocaust will be examined using an innovative comparative Holocaust Education Attitude scale which we developed and validated, and supplemented by in-depth interviews with teachers from each country.

-3) Social media discourses from platforms such as Twitter and Facebook, using a progressive time-point design to categorize and correlate references to the Holocaust, Jews, nationalism and Israel and to identify the spread of such trends geographically and temporally.
+3) Social media discourses from platforms such as Twitter and Facebook will be examined, using a progressive time-point design to categorize and correlate references to the Holocaust, Jews, nationalism, and Israel, and to identify the spread of such trends geographically and temporally.

-The 3X5 analysis between and within the countries and sites of memory will allow us to reach data-driven conclusions about the relation between changes in Europe and contemporary Holocaust memory, antisemitism and attitudes towards Israel.
-This, in turn, will allow us to make appropriate recommendations to Israeli and European policy-makers and educational leadership, to minimize and even to reverse the harm being rendered to Holocaust memory, to Jews worldwide and to the standing of the State of Israel in Europe.
+The 3x5 why analysis among and within the countries and sites of memory will enable us to draw data-driven conclusions about the correlations among changes in Europe and contemporary Holocaust memory, anti-Semitism, and attitudes towards Israel.
+This, in turn, will allow us to make appropriate recommendations to Israeli and European policy makers and educational leadership for minimizing and even reversing the harm being rendered to Holocaust memory, to Jews worldwide, and to the standing of the state of Israel in Europe.

-Scientific background and state of the art.
+Scientific background and state of the art

-In the year 2000, representatives of 31 states signed the Declaration of the Stockholm International Forum on the Holocaust, expressing their joint commitment to “uphold the terrible truth of the Holocaust against those who deny it” (IHRA, 2000).
+In 2000, representatives of 31 states signed the Declaration of the Stockholm International Forum on the Holocaust, expressing their joint commitment to “uphold the terrible truth of the Holocaust against those who deny it” (IHRA, 2000).
 However, the 18 ensuing years have seen a frightening erosion of this consensus.
-On both sides of the former “Iron Curtain,” nationalist, alt-right and counter-nationalist voices are offering revised versions of their nations’ role in WWII and the Holocaust (Herfroy-Mischler, 2016; Ofer, 2018).
-As third-world immigration to Europe surges, polls show an increase in anti-immigration attitudes, in antisemitism (ADL, 2018; Green, 2018; FRR, 2018) and in anti-Israeli sentiment as well (ADL Global, 2015; Israel Ministry of Diaspora Affairs, 2017).
+On both sides of the former Iron Curtain, nationalist, alt-right, and counter-nationalist voices have been touting revised versions of their nations’ roles in WWII and the Holocaust (Herfroy-Mischler, 2016; Ofer, 2018).
+With third world immigration to Europe surging, polls show increases in anti-immigration attitudes, antisemitism (ADL, 2018; Green, 2018; FRR, 2018) and anti-Israeli sentiment (ADL Global, 2015; Israel Ministry of Diaspora Affairs, 2017).